Bally's Intralot

-INTRALOT is a Greek company that supplies integrated gambling, transaction processing systems, game content, sports betting management and interactive gambling services, to state-licensed gambling organizations worldwide.
+Bally's Intralot (Athens Stock Exchange: INLOT) is a Greek gambling company that supplies integrated gambling, transaction processing systems, game content, sports betting management and interactive gambling services, to state-licensed gambling organizations worldwide.
 The company acts both as a lottery vendor and a lottery operator.
 It has a presence in 39 countries and a workforce of approximately 1,700 people as of 2022.
 It is a publicly listed company in the Athens Stock Exchange.
 The company has drawn controversy and law suits during the past two decades; in 2025, Intralot was fined $6.5 million for fraudulently obtaining and operating a five-year D.C.
 Lottery contract.

 History

 Intralot originated as a spin-off of the Intracom group, owned by the Greek billionaire Sokratis Kokkalis.
 It originally provided infrastructure for the Greek National Lottery (OPAP), under a 1999 contract, but has since expanded its operations into a worldwide market.
 Intralot's games library includes a variety of games such as numerical games, TV lottery games, sports lotteries, fixed odds betting, instant lotteries, pari-mutuel, video lottery and monitor games.

 In December 2009, Intralot announced purchasing 35% of the American online games provider CyberArts, purposing to expand its subsidiary company, Intralot Interactive (I2).
 In October 2011, Intralot concluded the sale of its minority stake in CyberArts, as per the Group's decision not to exercise the option to increase its participation to 51% and focus on its own technology and services.

 During ICE Totally Gaming 2015 the company announced that it will acquire a stake of 25% of Bit8.
 In December 2017, Intralot completed its acquisition of Bit8, enabling its digital transformation strategy for lottery modernisation.